JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 ...
 ```

-Type annotating global varialbes removes much (but not all) of the cost of using non-constant global variables.
+Type annotating global variables removes much (but not all) of the cost of using non-constant global variables.

 ## New default scheduler for `@threads`

 *Takafumi Arakaki*, *Ian Butterworth* , *Jeff Bezanson*

 Julia has had `@threads` macro for parallelizing a `for` loop even before the generic parallel task runtime was introduced in Julia 1.3.
 Due to this historical reason, `@threads` has been providing a static scheduling to avoid breaking programs accidentally relying on this strict behavior (see [`:static` scheduling in the documentation](https://docs.julialang.org/en/v1.8-dev/base/multi-threading/#Base.Threads.@threads)).
-Thus, to work nicely with the rest of the multi-tasking system, [the `:static` scheduler was introduced in Julia 1.5](https://github.com/JuliaLang/julia/pull/35646) to help people prepare for changing the default scheduling behavior in the future; which is now!
+Thus, to work nicely with the rest of the multitasking system, [the `:static` scheduler was introduced in Julia 1.5](https://github.com/JuliaLang/julia/pull/35646) to help people prepare for changing the default scheduling behavior in the future; which is now!
 In Julia 1.8, programs written with `@threads` can fully leverage the dynamic and composable task scheduler.

 To illustrate the improvement, consider the following program that simulates CPU-intensive work-load that requires `seconds` seconds to complete: